emilymaxie/truffle-ballot/blog-post.md

 So, in writing these tests, there were a number of situations where I wanted to test the modifications that I was making to the state of the contract.
-For the most part, I could get what I needed by calling `call` on the given attribute of the contract, `chariperson` for example.
+For the most part, I could get what I needed by calling `call` on the given attribute of the contract, `chairperson` for example.
 However when accessing items that are in arrays or maps, I had to write some accessor methods since the data structures aren't made readily available to the javascript interface.
 Note the following functions: